-Hierarchy level 2 contains the forward exchange contracts used for hedging.
-Future cash flows for these forward exchange contracts are based on forward curves.
-The fair value of these instruments is determined using discounted cash flows.
+Hierarchy level 2 contains the forward exchange contracts used for currency hedging.
+Future cash flows for these forward exchange contracts are determined based on forward exchange rate curves.
+The fair value of these instruments corresponds to their discounted cash flows.

 There were no financial assets or liabilities allocated to hierarchy level 3.

 There were no transfers from one fair value hierarchy level to another in 2016 or 2015.

 The table below shows the fair values of financial assets and liabilities and the carrying amounts presented in the consolidated balance sheet.